Academic year 2022/23

 Data collection

-Data is collected from local authorities covering state-funded schools and private, voluntary and independent (PVI) providers (including childminders) as part of the EYFS Profile return.
+Data is collected from local authorities covering state-funded schools and private, voluntary and independent (PVI) providers (including childminders) as part of the EYFS Profile return (opens in a new tab).
 This data is then matched to other data sources, including the school and early years censuses, to obtain information on pupil characteristics.

 Headline measures